 CCDs essentially offer three important benefits.
 Firstly, any coupon paid on CCDs is a deductible expense for the purpose of income tax.
-Secondly, though there is a 40% withholding tax that the non-resident recipient of the coupon may be subject to, the rate of withholding can be brought to as low as 10%20 if the CCDs are subscribed to by an entity that is resident of a favorable treaty jurisdiction such as Cyprus.
+Secondly, though there is a 40% withholding tax that the non-resident recipient of the coupon may be subject to, the rate of withholding can be brought to as low as 10%27 if the CCDs are subscribed to by an entity that is resident of a favorable treaty jurisdiction such as Cyprus.
 Thirdly, coupon can be paid by the company, irrespective of whether there are profits or not in the company.
 Lastly, being a loan stock (until it is converted), CCDs have a liquidation preference over shares.
 And just for clarity, investment in CCDs is counted towards the minimum capitalization.

 CCDs clearly standout against CCPS on at least the following counts.
 Firstly, while any dividend paid on CCPS is subject to the same dividend entitlement restriction (300 basis points over and above the prevailing State Bank of India Prime Lending Rate at the time of the issue), dividends can only be declared out of profits.
 Hence, no tax deduction in respect of dividends on CCPS is available.
-To that

-18 Net Owned Funds has been defined in the RBI Act 1934 as (a) the aggregate of paid up equity capital and free reserves as disclosed in the latest balance sheet of the company, after deducting there from (i) accumulated balance of loss, (ii) deferred revenue expenditure and (iii) other intangible asset; and (b) further reduced by the amounts representing (1) investment of such company in shares of (i) its subsidiaries; (ii) companies in the same group; (iii) all other NBFCs and (2) the book value of debentures, bonds, outstanding loans and advances (including hire-purchase and lease finance) made to and deposits with (i) subsidiaries of such company and (ii) companies in the same group, to the extent such amounts exceed ten percent of (a) above extent, the company must pay 30%21 corporate tax before it can even declare dividends.
-Secondly, any dividends can be paid by the company only after the company has paid 15%22 dividend distribution tax.
-In addition, unlike conversion of CCDs into equity, which is not regarded as a "transfer' under the provisions of the Income-tax Act, 1961, conversion of CCPS into equity may be considered as a taxable event and long term or short term capital gains may be applicable.
+To that extent, the company must pay 30%28 corporate tax before it can even declare dividends.
+Secondly, any dividends can be paid by the company only after the company has paid 15%29 dividend distribution tax.
+In addition, unlike conversion of CCDs into equity, which is not regarded as a 'transfer' under the provisions of the Income-tax Act, 1961, conversion of CCPS into equity may be considered as a taxable event and long term or short term capital gains may be applicable.
 Lastly, CCPS will follow CCDs in terms of liquidation preference.